Big step forward for cyclelogistics in the Berlin KoMoDo project

 When I spent a week in Berlin in April it was obvious that this would be most welcome, as delivery vans not only had their ususal drawback as adding to the traffic congestion and using way too much energy and resources, but also was a nuisance to the cyclists of Berlin by parking in bike lanes and double parking as a habit.
 Berlin has a surprisingly good bike infrastructure (by german standards), but the network is not covering all streets.
 And when you ride your bike on a street without a segregated bike lane and you encounter a double parked delivery van (ICE or electric, no difference), this creates an unpleasant and dangerous situation.

 And as we all already know, a lot of van deliveries is small stuff that could just as well have been delivered by a cargo bike, being more productive and city friendly, costing less and using a lot less energy and resources than an electric van (ICE even bigger difference).
-But to make it work the cargo bike has to get the stuff from somewhere in the neighbourhood, as it does not have the speed capabilities nor cargo capacity to get it directly from the goods terminal, which is usually quite far away from the city center.
+But to make it work the electric cargo bike has to get the stuff from somewhere in the neighbourhood, as it does not have the speed capabilities nor cargo capacity to get it directly from the goods terminal, which is usually quite far away from the city center.

 The solution in the KoMoDo project is that the city of Berlin provides a number of shipping containers, all stationary placed in one fairly central point.
 These are supplied with parcels by motor vehicles from several of the big parcel operators.
-Cargo bikes then come to the shipping container to load and then do the last mile delivery.
+Electric cargo bikes then come to the shipping container to load and then do the last mile delivery.
 And vóila, a number of vans are replaced by cargo bikes!
 Of course a cargo bike needs to park somewhere too, but will have a lot easier to find a couple of square meters where it is out of the way.

 There was a massive media attention at the launch event.
 There was television coverage by SAT.1, RBB BB and RTL, and news paper coverage by Berliner Zeitung, Spiegel, Die Welt, Tagesspiegel, Handelsblatt and many more.